jorgegio/Connect4/README.md

 #### Null Window
 A [Null Window](https://www.chessprogramming.org/Null_Window) is a way to reduce the search space in alpha-beta like search algorithms, to perform a boolean test, whether a move produces a worse or better score than a passed value.

-This techniques uses a minimal size window `[alpha; alpha+1]` to test if the score of a position is higher or lower than alpha.
+This technique uses a minimal size window `[alpha; alpha+1]` to test if the score of a position is higher or lower than alpha.
 An output lower or equal than alpha will tell us that the actual score is lower or equal than alpha.
 An output higher than alpha will tell us that the actual score is higher than alpha.
-Having a very narrow windows allow more pruning and faster answer.
+Having very narrow windows allows more pruning and faster results.

 ### Move Exploration Order
 To improve the exploration order a static column order strategy is used, exploring center columns first and edge columns at the end. \